MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/implement/copy-environment-with-omnichannel.md

 1. Delete the Copilot Studio bots from all existing workstreams and the environment.
 2. [Create a bot](../administer/manage-your-bots.md#add-a-bot) or connect a previously configured bot specific to the target environment and configure with channel workstreams.
-3. Make sure that you update the existing workstreams to use the new bot.
+3. Update the existing workstreams to use the new bot.

 > [!NOTE]
-> If you want to continue to use the same Copilot Studio bot in the new target environment, reconnect the Copilot Studio bot in the new environment and then follow [the configuration steps](/microsoft-copilot-studio/configuration-hand-off-omnichannel?tabs=webApp#manage-your-copilots-omnichannel-capabilities) to disconnect and reconnect Omnichannel for Customer Service.
+> If you want to continue to use the same Copilot Studio bot in the new target environment, reconnect the Copilot Studio bot in the new environment, and then follow [the configuration steps](/microsoft-copilot-studio/configuration-hand-off-omnichannel?tabs=webApp#manage-your-copilots-omnichannel-capabilities) to disconnect and reconnect Omnichannel for Customer Service.
 If you reconnect the Copilot with another environment, it will break the source environment.

 ### Azure Bots